awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

   [MAX_BATCH_SIZE max_batch_size];     -- default is 10,000
 ```

  This is a variation of the existing `CREATE FUNCTION` DDL statement\.
 In the `CREATE FUNCTION` statement that defines the SageMaker function, you don't specify a function body\.
 Instead, you specify the new keyword `ALIAS` where the function body usually goes\.
-Currently, Aurora Machine Learning only supports `aws_sagemaker_invoke_endpoint` for this extended syntax\.
+Currently, Aurora machine learning only supports `aws_sagemaker_invoke_endpoint` for this extended syntax\.
 You must specify the `endpoint_name` parameter\.
 The optional parameter `max_batch_size` restricts the maximum number of inputs processed in an actual batched request to SageMaker\.
 An SageMaker endpoint can have different characteristics for each model\.
 The `max_batch_size` parameter can help to avoid an error caused by inputs that are too large, or to make SageMaker return a response more quickly\.
 The max\_batch\_size parameter affects the size of an internal buffer used for ML request processing\.
 Specifying too large a value for `max_batch_size` might cause substantial memory overhead on your DB instance\.

  We recommend leaving the `MANIFEST` setting at its default value of `OFF`\.
 Although you can use the `MANIFEST ON` option, some SageMaker features can't directly use the CSV exported with this option\.
 The manifest format is not compatible with the expected manifest format from SageMaker\.

  You create a separate stored function for each of your SageMaker models\.
 This mapping of functions to models is required because an endpoint is associated with a specific model, and each model accepts different parameters\.
 Using SQL types for the model inputs and the model output type helps to avoid type conversion errors passing data back and forth between the AWS services\.
 You can control who can apply the model\.
 You can also control the runtime characteristics by specifying a parameter representing the maximum batch size\.

- Currently, all Aurora Machine Learning functions have the `NOT DETERMINISTIC` property\.
+ Currently, all Aurora machine learning functions have the `NOT DETERMINISTIC` property\.
 If you don't specify that property explicitly, Aurora sets `NOT DETERMINISTIC` automatically\.
 This requirement is because the ML model can be changed without any notification to the database\.
-If that happens, calls to an Aurora Machine Learning function might return different results for the same input within a single transaction\.
+If that happens, calls to an Aurora machine learning function might return different results for the same input within a single transaction\.

  You can't use the characteristics `CONTAINS SQL`, `NO SQL`, `READS SQL DATA`, or `MODIFIES SQL DATA` in your `CREATE FUNCTION` statement\.